WVBN (FM): Move to New York City, switch to urban AC

-WVBN's radio tower, shared with WFUV, at Montefiore Medical Center.

 To increase their reach of the New York metropolitan market, as well as increasing the value of the station, in 2012 Cumulus applied to the Federal Communications Commission for a construction permit to move the station's transmitter tower location to the Bronx and subsequently change the station's community of license to Bronxville, all to better target New York City itself.
 The permit was approved in mid-2013.
 Rumors on radio industry insider websites speculated that the station would change its programming format, and flip to either urban contemporary or modern rock (which would fill the format hole in the market after WRXP flipped to a simulcast of WFAN in November 2012).

 On June 30, 2014, WFAS-FM's existing on-air staff departed.
 Five days later, at midnight on July 4, WFAS-FM signed off its transmitter in Hartsdale (co-located with WFAS [AM]), after a set of "goodbye"-themed songs, which ended with "Graduation (Friends Forever)" by Vitamin C. Later that day at 9:00 am, the new Bronx transmitter signed on, and 103.9 FM began stunting with a ticking clock, and at 1:03 pm, the station officially flipped to urban adult contemporary as "Radio 103.9" under the new callsign WNBM.

 The WFAS-FM call sign and its programming continued to exist via online streaming and as the HD2 sub-channel of sister FM station WPLJ (replacing the True Oldies Channel after Cumulus announced the end of that network, which came a few days earlier).
 Additionally, on August 29, 2014, at 2:00 pm, WFAS-FM returned to the analog airwaves, broadcasting on W232AL (a low-power translator station licensed to Pomona, New York) at 94.3 MHz.
 Its local staff was gone by June 2015, going automated with the Westwood One "AC Network" until May 2019, when Cumulus sold the translator to a religious outlet and ceased its operations.